differentialhq/differential/ts-core/README.md

 - [Monolith](./src/tests/monolith/) contains an example of a monolith application broken into multiple services.
 - [End to end encryption](./src/tests/e2ee/) contains an example of how to use Differential's end to end encryption.
-- [Idempotency](./src/tests/idempotency/) contains an example of how to use Differential's idempotency.
+- [Caching](./src/tests/chaching/) contains an example of how to use Differential's distributed caching.